Sonjide-zz/over-the-Line/README.md

 ## Create .env

-- Create a .env file and copy all variables from .env.example
+- Create a .env file inside the backend folder and copy all variables from .env.example